-The Firm prides itself on providing accessible legal services to underrepresented business and nonprofit issuers through lower hourly rates than the typical securities law firm, cost-effective flat-fee structures and monthly installment payment plans to help with the management of legal fees.
+The Firm prides itself on providing accessible legal services to underrepresented investment companies, small businesses, nonprofits, cooperatives, and other social enterprises through lower hourly rates than the typical securities law firm, cost-effective flat-fee structures and monthly installment payment plans to help with the management of legal fees.

 Our approach to securities law is very specific to investment crowdfunding and uniquely structured into three (3) phases: the legal strategy; legal compliance; and legal maintenance.
 Learn more here.
 Furthermore, we understand the importance of having a strong team when supporting our clients through the difficult waters of capital raising.
 As such, we have built an ecosystem of wrap-around support services with a variety of industry partners to better serve our clients.
 See Our Ecosystem Partners

 To be the premier securities law firm for underrepresented entrepreneurs looking to raise capital from their community and other investors.